 Columbia Business School offers partial-tuition scholarships to many qualified candidates, both domestic and international.
 Scholarships are mostly need-based, however, certain named scholarships have a merit component or have specific criteria designated by the donor.
 Details on applying for scholarships are available after admission.

-- August-entry scholarship applications and related materials are due by mid-January or three weeks from the date of admission, whichever is later.
+- August-entry scholarship applications and related materials are due by mid-January or two weeks from the date of admission, whichever is later.
 Decision notifications begin in February and continue on a rolling basis.

-- January-entry scholarship applications and related materials are due by mid-October or three weeks from the date of admission, whichever is later.
+- January-entry scholarship applications and related materials are due by mid-October or two weeks from the date of admission, whichever is later.
 Decision notifications begin in November and continue on a rolling basis.